 It is a good idea to photocopy all relevant documents - passport, travel, insurance policy etc., and leave one copy at home.
 Carry another copy with you separate from the originals.

 Sri Lanka is full of crafts, jewellery and beautiful antique furniture and can be found throughout Sri Lanka.

 Colombo is the centre for fashion, department stores, Western style shopping.
 There are many clothing manufacturers in Sri Lanka and Colombo’s fashion stores stock up on unsold export stock.
 For a list of the best retailers visit Colombo region shopping.

-Jewellery stores can be found everywhere but predominantly in South West and Colombo.
-The gold is much more yellow in colour than English Gold and they generally trade in 18ct.
+Jewellery stores can be found everywhere but predominantly in South West, Kandy and Colombo.
+The gold is much more yellow in colour than English Gold and they generally trade in 14ct.
 White gold and platinum is rare and there is no Hallmarking so be careful.
 Labour is extremely cheap and the jewellery is beautifully hand crafted so if you have a design in mind, ask them to quote on making it up.

 Diamonds are usually imported but Sri Lanka is the home to many beautiful gems, namely sapphires (not known to many, there are 5 colours not just blue), rubies, aquamarine, moonstone, garnets and topaz.
-Check all stones you may purchase for flaws and discolouration.
-There is a Gem testing center in Galle (310 Galle Road, Kollupitya).
+Check all stones you may purchase for flaws and discolouration and request a guarantee certificate.
+There is a Gem testing centre in Galle (310 Galle Road, Kollupitya).